sigven/geneOncoX/README.md

-## geneOncoXREF - cancer gene annotations
+## geneOncoX - cancer gene annotations

-The goal of **geneOncoXREF** is to offer an R package that simplifies the process of gene annotation in cancer sequencing projects.
+The goal of **geneOncoX** is to offer an R package that simplifies the process of gene annotation in cancer sequencing projects.
 The package offers a few pre-processed datasets, along with metadata, that the user can retrieve and use for their own projects or set-ups.
 Technically, the package utilizes the [googledrive](https://googledrive.tidyverse.org/) R package to download the pre-processed and documented datasets to a local cache directory provided by the user.

-**geneOncoXREF** integrates a number of existing resources when it comes to cancer-relevant gene annotations, including, but not limited to:
+**geneOncoX** integrates a number of existing resources when it comes to cancer-relevant gene annotations, including, but not limited to:

 -   [IntOGen](https://www.intogen.org/download) - catalog mutational driver genes
 -   [Network of Cancer Genes](http://ncg.kcl.ac.uk/) - collection of curated cancer genes